sofiagonzalezm/Public-wifi-user-awareness/README.md

 - Setting up a mobile Wi-Fi access point using a Raspberry Pi
 - Forcing users to answer a brief survey before granting internet access
 - Collecting anonymized DNS and connection metadata during their sessions
-- Analyzing the correlation between selft-reported awareness and actual online behavior
+- Analyzing the correlation between self-reported awareness and actual online behavior